Musica non grata

 … and yet it still resounds

-Project is financially supported by the Embassy of the Federal Republic of Germany.
+The project has been financially supported by the Embassy of the Federal Republic of Germany in Prague.